tezos/tezos-mirror/docs/alpha/smart_rollups.rst

 The first input of an inbox at the beginning of a level is `Start_of_level`, and is represented by the message ``\000\001`` on the kernel side.
-We can now start a `kernel_next` evaluation:
+We can now start a `kernel_run` evaluation:

 .. code::

-  > step kernel_next
+  > step kernel_run
   Evaluation took 10000 ticks so far
   Status: Evaluating
   Internal state: Snapshot

-The memory of the interpreter is flushed between two `kernel_next` call (at the `Snapshot` internal state), however the ``durable storage`` can be used as a persistent memory.
+The memory of the interpreter is flushed between two `kernel_run` call (at the `Snapshot` internal state), however the ``durable storage`` can be used as a persistent memory.
 Let's assume this kernel wrote data at key `/store/key`: